 More recently, he was involved with the federal government in negotiating the successful reprocurement of mission-critical projects throughout Afghanistan and the Middle East after the program-wide default of a large government contractor.

 He has a family history of involvement in the construction industry that provides him with a unique perspective and the ability to handle complex issues both at the job site and in the courtroom.
-Chris has represented clients before national and international forums including the International Chamber of Commerce International Court of Arbitration, state courts, boards of contract appeals and in arbitrations and mediations.
+Chris has represented clients before national and international forums including the International Chamber of Commerce International Court of Arbitration, federal courts, state courts, boards of contract appeals and in arbitrations and mediations.
 He is actively involved in several trade associations and regularly lectures on issues of importance to the construction industry.

 - College of William & Mary, J.D., 1990